The Sound of the Suburbs: Punk Band ‘The Members’ and Bombed Out!

 In the book, Liz recalled our first conversation:

-Happily, after that shaky start, Liz became my girlfriend, a role she persevered in all the way through the unlikely events described in detail in the book.
+Happily, after that shaky start, Liz became my girlfriend, a role she persevered in all the way through the unlikely events described in detail in the book, but that Members gig played an unwitting role in that part of my life.

 And I’m happy to say we’re still friends, 36 years later.